Take the lead on dog theft

 Take action against dog theft

-With the approaching Police and Crime Commissioner and Mayoral elections on 6 May across England and Wales, we have a unique opportunity to ask our future representatives to take the lead on tackling dog theft and appoint dog theft leads in their police forces.
+Earlier this year, we asked you to speak to your Police and Crime Commissioner and Mayoral candidates ahead of English and Welsh elections on 6 May 2021, and many of you did!
+You asked our future representatives to take the lead on tackling dog theft and appoint dog theft leads in their police forces.